Arc1hy/NumInfo/README.md

 # NumInfo (FRANCE)
-Know the operator of a phone number.
+Know the operator of a phone number,
 You can also know the award date.
-If it is a number prepay the number of recharges.
+If it is a number prepay the number of recharges,
 But for that you have to create more parse